Postgraduate Course: Child Law in Comparative Perspectives (LAWS11416)

 Skills and Abilities in Personal and Intellectual Autonomy:

-- Carry out detailed preparation and research for each seminar;
+- carry out detailed preparation and research for each seminar;

-- Develop independent skills including how to prioritise reading and research materials;
+- develop independent skills including how to prioritise reading and research materials;

 Skills and Abilities in Communication:

-- Contribute to the seminars by engaging in class discussions;
+- contribute to the seminars by engaging in class discussions;

-- Learn interpersonal communication skills of listening and taking on board other arguments;
+- learn interpersonal communication skills of listening and taking on board other arguments;

-- Prepare and deliver short presentations;
+- prepare and deliver short presentations; and

 Skills and Abilities in Personal Effectiveness:

-- Develop study skills;
+- developing study skills;

 |Keywords||Child Law,Law,Postgraduate,Comparative Perspectives,Family Law

 |Course secretary||Miss Bethan Walters